 Mid-term Progress Reports - Progress Reports will be given according to the school calendar.
-Each student will receive a progress report from his/her teacher to be taken home, reviewed by the parent or guardian, signed and returned the next day.
-Dates for progress reports are indicated on the school calendar.
+Each student will receive a progress report from his/her teacher to be taken home, reviewed by the parent or guardian.
+Dates for progress reports are indicated on the school calendar and can be accessed on the NASIS portal.
 Numerical grades will be given on progress reports according to the school grading scale.